Creating a Subscription Product

 One Time Shipping Checkbox on Edit Product Screen

-Note: For shipping to be charged on initial order, the subscription must not have a free trial or be synchronized to a date in the future.
-The One-Time Shipping option will be disabled if your product has a free trial or is synchronized.
-For One Time Shipping to be possible with these types of subscription products, Subscriptions needs to support a 3-tier price, this is currently not a built-in pricing option.
+For shipping to be charged on the initial order, the subscription must not have a free trial or be aligned to a billing date in the future.
+The One-Time Shipping option will be disabled if your product has a free trial or is aligned.
+For One Time Shipping to be possible with these types of subscription products, Subscriptions needs to support a 3-tier price; this is currently not a built-in pricing option.

 Limit subscriptions